 Employee errors and employee and client misconduct could subject us to financial losses or regulatory sanctions and seriously harm our reputation.
 Misconduct by our employees could include, among other things, improper use of confidential information and fraud.
 It is not always possible to prevent employee errors and misconduct or documentation errors, and the precautions we take to prevent and detect this activity may not be effective in all cases.
 In addition, we rely heavily upon information supplied by third parties, including the information contained in credit applications, property appraisals, title information and valuation, and employment and income documentation, in deciding which loans we will originate as well as the terms of those loans.
 If any of the information upon which we rely is misrepresented, either fraudulently or inadvertently, and the misrepresentation is not detected prior to the mortgage being funded, the value of that mortgage may be significantly lower than expected, or we may fund a mortgage that we would not have funded or on terms we would not have extended.
 Whether a misrepresentation is made by the mortgage applicant or another third party, we generally bear the risk of loss associated with such misrepresentation.
-A loan subject to a material misrepresentation is typically unsellable or subject to repurchase if it is sold prior to detection of the misrepresentation.
-The sources of the misrepresentations are often difficult to identify, and it is often difficult to recover any of the monetary losses we may suffer.
+A loan subject to a material misrepresentations are often difficult to identify, and it is often difficult to recover any of the monetary losses we may suffer.
 These risks could adversely affect our business, results of operation, financial condition, and reputation.